Asantesana45/food_delivery/README.md

 Common Issues & Fixes

-TBD based on usage reports
+> To be added soon based on user feedback and usage reports.

 ---

-Deployment Guide
+Deployment Guide (Live Hosting)

-1. Upload food_delivery/ to your live server's public directory
+1. Upload the entire food_delivery/ folder to your live server's public directory

-2. Set up a MySQL database and import food_delivery.sql
+2. Set up a MySQL database and import db/food_delivery.sql

-3. Update includes/config.php with live DB credentials
+3. Update the includes/config.php file with your live database credentials

-4. Ensure assets/images/ is writable:
+4. Ensure the assets/images/ folder is writable:

 chmod 777 assets/images

-5. Use HTTPS and SSL Certificate
+5. Enable HTTPS with an SSL certificate

+---

-Optional Enhancements:
+Optional Enhancements

 Integrate payment gateways (Stripe, PayPal)

-Enable email confirmations
+Add email confirmations for orders and sign-ups